 I would love to say I am going to walk more areas of London, but I have the two-fold problem that: I need to earn money (none of this is bringing in anything and I’m doing it full-time), and I will probably be leaving the country after January.
 Who knows?
 Maybe I will get a chance to but for now it doesn’t seem like that would be for a while.

-Noelle's blog Congestion Zone chronicles her 400-mile mission, which comes to an end this month.
+Noelle's blog Congestion Zone chronicles her 400-mile mission, which she completed in 2014.